 Bell grew up a fan of the Texas Rangers.

 Josh started playing baseball when he was four years old.
 And he started switch-hitting when he was five, at the behest of his father, Earnest.
+He was between kindergarten and first grade.

 His mother, Myrtle, was a Pirates fan, connecting with Roberto Clemente despite the fact she grew up in Baton Rouge, La.